SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 **Parameters of Handler Methods**

--   The handler method definition contains RAP-specific additions like `FOR MODIFY`, `FOR CREATE` or `FOR READ` as well as mandatory or optional additions like `RESULT` that are followed by parameters.
+-   The handler method definitions contain RAP-specific additions like `FOR MODIFY`, `FOR CREATE` or `FOR READ` as well as mandatory or optional additions like `RESULT` that are followed by parameters.